dbanalyticsco/materialize-backfill/README.md

 from unioned
 ```

-In this query, you can see that we are unioning the two table together, but only selecting records from the historic S3 data where they occur before the beginning of our streaming Kinesis data.
+In this query, you can see that we are unioning the two tables together, but only selecting records from the historic S3 data where they occur before the beginning of our streaming Kinesis data.
 This way, we filter out events that are duplicated across both sources and have high-quality output data.

 We are able to use a `select *` in the query only because we set up the two staging models to have the exact same columns in the exact same order.

-This is unioning approach is simple enough if we don't have a particularly large number of columns in the unioned data and the two sources have most of the columns in common.
-When this is not the case and managing the staging models and union statement might therefore become more cumbersone, a dbt macro might be better.
+This unioning approach is simple enough if we don't have a particularly large number of columns in the unioned data and the two sources have most of the columns in common.
+When this is not the case and managing the staging models and union statement might be more cumbersone, a dbt macro might be better.

 #### Using a dbt macro